alexandraglz/BitsxlaMarato_fertilitat/README.md

 # BitsxlaMarato 2023: Hacking the secrets of the seminal microbiome

 ## Overview
-This repository contains the codebase and documentation for our project developed during the [BitsxlaMarató 2023 Hackathon](https://www.fib.upc.edu/ca/la-marato) at the Faculty of Informatics of Barcelona (FIB), Technical University of Catalonia (UPC).
+This repository contains the codebase and documentation for our award-winning project developed during the [BitsxlaMarató 2023 Hackathon](https://www.fib.upc.edu/ca/la-marato) at the Faculty of Informatics of Barcelona (FIB), Technical University of Catalonia (UPC).
 The goal of our project is to investigate potential associations between bacterial profiles, derived from clinical and seminal microbiota data of infertile patients and controls, and male fertility.
 We have employed advanced bioinformatics tools, statistical analysis, and machine learning algorithms for this purpose.

+## Hackathon Victory
+🏆 **We Won the Hackathon!** Our project was awarded first place at the [BitsxlaMarató 2023 Hackathon](https://www.fib.upc.edu/ca/la-marato) organized by the Faculty of Informatics of Barcelona (FIB), Technical University of Catalonia (UPC).
+We are excited and grateful for this recognition, highlighting our team's dedication and innovative approach in investigating potential associations between bacterial profiles and male fertility.

+To delve into our project's journey, check out our [Devpost submission](<link-to-your-devpost-submission>).

 ## Project Structure
 data: Contains the datasets used for analysis.